Methodology

 What the audience signal is, and is not

-agent-optimized— the four signal checks (P1 non-interactive, P2 JSON output, P6 NO_COLOR, P7 quiet) all pass or warn at most once.
-(One warn allowance reflects the reality that the four signal checks are correlated — a near-conformant tool typically misses on one edge, e.g., honoringNO_COLORbut notNO_COLOR=0; requiring zero warns would over-penalize otherwise-conformant tools.)mixed— two of the four signal checks warn.human-primary— three or more of the four signal checks warn.nullwithaudience_reason: "suppressed"— when the active audit profile suppresses one or more of the four signal checks, the classifier has insufficient input and refuses to label.
+agent-optimized: the four signal audits (P1 non-interactive, P2 JSON output, P6 NO_COLOR, P7 quiet) all pass or warn at most once.
+(One warn allowance reflects the reality that the four signal audits are correlated; a near-conformant tool may miss on one edge, e.g., honoringNO_COLORbut notNO_COLOR=0.
+Requiring zero warns would over-penalize otherwise-conformant tools.)mixed: two of the four signal audits warn.human-primary: three or more of the four signal audits warn.nullwithaudience_reason: "suppressed": when the active audit profile suppresses one or more of the four signal audits, the classifier has insufficient input and refuses to label.
 The per-tool page surfaces the reason so a reader can see why the field is empty rather than guessing.

 The classifier is informational, not authoritative.
 It is a one-line summary derived from a fixed set of four